5 Ways for Access Record(S) Cannot Be Read; No Read Permission On ‘Xxxx’ (Error-3112)

 • Go To Tool menu > Database Utilities, and then select Compact and Repair Database.

-• A new dialog box will appear Compact Database Into, here enter file name and click on.
+• A new dialog box will appear Compact Database Into, here enter a file name and click on Compact.

-Also the message will come up to your screen if in case compact and repair fails to repair the MS Access database file.
-Which is a sign that your access database is severely gets damaged.
+Also, the message will come up on your screen if in case compact and Repair fail to repair the MS Access database file.
+Which is a sign that your access database is severely damaged.

 You can also watch the video that how it is to be done.

-Creating a new database and then importing one by one all objects from the old database to new one is quiet helpful most of the time.
+Creating a new database and then importing one by one all objects from the old database to a new one is quite helpful most of the time.
 After importing down all the objects you need to re-create the relationship.
-Follow down these steps if you can’t use import wizard.
+Follow these steps if you can’t use the import wizard.

-• In dialog box, select Existing web page and click
+• In the dialog box, select Existing web page and click

-• Now select for the location of the data access page.
+• Now select the location of the data access page.

-Fix #3: Export table to an ASCII file
+Fix 5: Export the Table to an ASCII file

-If your Access database table is damaged and above technique fails or unable to repair the Access MDB/ACCDB database file, then try out the following fixes.
+If your Access database table is damaged and the above technique fails or is unable to repair the Access MDB/ACCDB database file, then try out the following fixes.

 • Export table to an ASCII file